getyoti/web-fcm-demo/README.md

     npm run generate-certs
     ```

-3. Start the server that will manage the request:
+3. Build the TypeScript server:

     ```bash
-    node server.js
+    npm run build
     ```

+4. Start the server that will manage the requests:

+    ```bash
+    # For development (with TypeScript hot-reload):
+    npm run dev:server
+    ```

-4. Start the client in a different terminal window:
+5. Start the client in a different terminal window:

     ```bash
     npm run dev